David Bellamy Conservation Award Gold

 29th September 2016

-We are delighted that Moss Wood Caravan Park has again been selected by Professor David Bellamy to receive the David Bellamy Conservation Award ‘Gold’.
+We are delighted that Moss Wood Caravan Park has again been selected by Professor David Bellamy to receive the David Bellamy Gold Conservation Award.
 Moss Wood has now won this prestigious accolade every year since its inception in 1996.

-In the past few years, our initiatives have included the planting of hundreds of indigenous trees, bushes and other native plant life and the provision of two ‘wildlife corridors’ running the length of the park – all creating a haven for wildlife.
+In the past few years, our initiatives have included the planting of hundreds of indigenous trees, bushes and other native plant life.
+We’ve also created two ‘wildlife corridors’ running the length of the park – all creating a haven for wildlife.
 In 2016 we planted a range of native and locally sourced plants which provide pollen from the early to late season.
 This gives pollinators such as bumblebees vital sustenance throughout their most challenging times of year.

 With this announcement coming hot on the heels of yesterday’s news that Moss Wood is a finalist for the 2016 Lancashire Tourism Awards in the Sustainable Tourism category, we are very proud of our commitment to the environment and local wildlife.
 We intend to build on our strong foundations here to lead the way in Sustainable Tourism in the UK.